AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 laws and a common

-essence , to try to explain the diversity of phenomena on the
+essence, to try to explain the diversity of phenomena on the

 basis of as few basic laws as possible.
 It is based on the idea

-that " nature is rich in forms,
+that "nature is rich in forms, but

-but poor in laws
+poor in laws".

-Thoughtful people have always longed for a
+Thoughtful people have always

-possible) to explain all the laws of nature using a single universal principle - to create a definitive final
+is (if possible) to explain all the laws of nature using a single

-theory or a unified " theory of everything
+definitive final theory or a unified "theory

-- Theory Of Everything ) ; to reveal a
+- Theory Of Everything); to reveal a

 single law clarifying all the phenomena of the world.

-Unitarization efforts are based on the belief in the material unity of the world , which
+Unitarization efforts are based on the belief in the material unity of the world, which

 is now the basis of all science.
 That there is some hidden universal structure in the Universe or the law on the basis of which